SOC 397 Social Research Methods: Getting Started

 For beginning your search for research articles, consider your research question and identify the key concepts or variables.
 Then brainstorm keywords and terms related to each concept.

-Does racial profiling influence police interactions?
+Does racism influence police arrests?

-Racial profiling: racial profiling; racism, racial discrimination
+Racial profiling: racial profiling, racism, racial discrimination

 Police: police, policing, law enforcement